mikedewar/streamscope/README.md

 New thoughts:
 * even with just these two little hard coded transformations the tool is starting to do part of its job in the sense that I want to know more about the data as it flows across the screen.
 The tool right now does a terrible job at letting you find stuff out.
 Going to need to think about some section options that help you look into the data a bit more, like a "label" section or something.
 * could be fun to have an offset section, which is essentially the bearing section where the `dy` is set back to 0 as you cross out of the section.
-I quite want to map longitude of the wiki edits to a vertical access of streamscope.
+I quite want to map longitude of the wiki edits to a vertical axis of streamscope.
 Does beg the question about how to represent the sections not just as fields but as border crossings.
 Or should we have a section that is a sort of "stabilise" field, that takes the bearing and sets it back to zero again?
 Actually I might do that now....

 Turns out the stabilise idea is qutie nice; again could make it a field that applies a force such that by the end of the field the `dy = 0` and that would loook a lot better.
 To implement the longitude idea now I'd create a bearing field that spreads the particles apart by longitude and then a stabilise field that sets the bearing back to 0.